DimitarTerzov/prediction/README.md

 Getting data...
 Got data, took 314.46 seconds

-Precision	0.36
+Precision	0.64
-Recall	0.36
+Recall	0.64
-True Neg	0.36
+True Neg	0.64
-Acc	0.36
+Acc	0.64
-Fscore	0.36
+Fscore	0.64

 Finished in 321.66 seconds
 ```

-Given the comparison between the two heuristics, it's clear that
-a the players' long-term record in a given team, in aggregate, is
-a stronger indicator of whether a team will win against a particular
-opponent than comparing aggregate ranking.
+This approach provides a relatively strong baseline without machine learning,
+but does leave some room for improvement, as more than a third of
+all match-ups cannot have their outcome accurately predicted.

 ## Using Machine Learning